Canon G1 X Mark II vs G3X

-The Canon PowerShot G1 X Mark II and the Canon PowerShot G3 X are two digital cameras that were revealed to the public, respectively, in February 2014 and June 2015.
-Both the G1X Mark II and the G3X are fixed lens compact cameras that are based on an 1.5-inch (G1X Mark II) and an one-inch sensor.
-The G1X Mark II has a resolution of 13 megapixel, whereas the G3X provides 20 MP.
+The Canon PowerShot G1 X Mark II and the Canon PowerShot G3 X are two digital cameras that were officially introduced, respectively, in February 2014 and June 2015.
+Both the G1X Mark II and the G3X are fixed lens compact cameras that are based on an 1.5-inch (G1X Mark II) and an one-inch (G3X) sensor.
+The G1X Mark II has a resolution of 13 megapixels, whereas the G3X provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G3 X is notably larger (10 percent) than the Canon G1 X Mark II.
 Moreover, the G3X is markedly heavier (33 percent) than the G1X Mark II.
 It is noteworthy in this context that the G3X is splash and dust-proof, while the G1X Mark II does not feature any corresponding weather-sealing.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |1.||Canon G1 X Mark II||116 mm||74 mm||66 mm||553 g||240||n||Feb 2014||799||ebay.com|

 |2.||Canon G3 X||123 mm||77 mm||105 mm||733 g||300||Y||Jun 2015||999||amazon.com|

 |4.||Canon G9 X||98 mm||58 mm||31 mm||209 g||220||n||Oct 2015||529||ebay.com|

 |5.||Canon T6s||132 mm||101 mm||78 mm||565 g||440||n||Feb 2015||649||ebay.com|